Termination of Parental Rights in California

 California Family Code section 7820, specifically California Family Code section 78222, provides the basis for which you could seek termination of parental rights.

 The family code defines who has the standing to seek parental termination.
 Our main examples are from the point of view of a biological parent, i.e. one biological parent seeking to terminate the parental rights of the other biological parent, but termination of parental rights is not limited to legal or biological parents only.

 People who have the right to seek parental termination include:

 - An adult who has taken over the custody and care of a child due to the legal parents’ absence

 Are you faced with a request by someone else to terminate your parental rights?
 Contact us at (714) 909-2561 today!
 We have defended these types of actions, as well as prosecuted them.

 One basis upon which termination can occur is if the child has been abandoned.
-That means the other parent has provided no financial support for that child, has little or no contact with a child for over a year, their conduct shows the intent to abandon the child.
+That means the other parent has provided no financial support for that child and has little or no contact with a child for over a year, showing their intent to abandon the child.

 That is an example of a manner in which you can terminate parental rights within the category of abandonment.